hirshant-sharma/hirshant-sharma/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Devops
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps Tools
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with senior Devops
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with senior Devops for Improving my skill's
-- 💬 Ask me about ...
+- 💬 Ask me about Automation and containerized application
-- 📫 How to reach me: ...
+- 📫 How to reach me: hirshantsh@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i am lazy but smart.
 -->

 # 💫 About Me: